Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

-In the Bayesian analysis, the prior distributions of the parameters were specified using the default settings in \texttt{blavaan}, as $\phi^2 \sim \mathrm{gamma}(1,0.5), \psi^2 \sim \mathrm{gamma}(1,0.5), \omega^2 \sim \mathrm{gamma}(1,0.5), \beta \sim N(0,10),$ and $ \sigma_{1}^2 \sim \mathrm{gamma}(1, 0.5).$ Posterior sampling was performed using the No-U-Turn Sampler (NUTS), an adaptive variant of Hamiltonian Monte Carlo (HMC) implemented in \textsf{Stan}.
-NUTS adaptively tunes step sizes and trajectory lengths to achieve efficient exploration of the posterior without user-specified tuning parameters, providing higher effective sample sizes (a measure of the amount of independent information contained in an autocorrelated Markov chain) per unit time compared with traditional Gibbs sampling or Metropolis--Hastings algorithms.
+Posterior sampling was performed using the No-U-Turn Sampler (NUTS), an adaptive variant of Hamiltonian Monte Carlo (HMC) implemented in \textsf{Stan}.
+NUTS adaptively tunes step sizes and trajectory lengths to achieve efficient exploration of the posterior without requiring users to directly specify the step size or trajectory length, and can provide higher effective sample sizes (a measure of the amount of independent information contained in an autocorrelated Markov chain) per unit time compared with traditional Gibbs sampling or Metropolis--Hastings algorithms.
 In light of potential non-convergence issues that may arise in the structurally intricate STARTS model, the warm-up phase was set to 1,000 iterations, followed by 10,000 sampling iterations, using two independent Markov chains.
 Convergence was evaluated using the potential scale reduction statistic $\hat{R}$.
 The posterior means were used as the parameter estimates.
+Posterior standard deviations were used as standard error estimates, and the 2.5th and 97.5th percentiles of the posterior draws were used to construct 95\% credible intervals.